-In that context, when it comes to supporting your managers, Manager Success is the emerging umbrella term that houses Manager Development and Manager Enablement as its two core components.
+In that context, when it comes to supporting your managers, Manager Success is the emerging umbrella term that houses Leadership Development and Manager Enablement as its two core components.

 Let’s do some defining, shall we?

-Manager Success is the sum of all organizational practices aimed at helping people managers reach and sustain a high level of performance, engagement, and fulfillment in their roles.
+Manager Success is the sum of all organizational practices aimed at helping people managers/leaders reach and sustain a high level of performance, engagement, and fulfillment in their roles.

 There are two parts to Manager Success:

-- Manager Development includes all organizational efforts to help current and aspiring managers to assess and improve relevant people management skills.
+- Leadership Development includes all organizational efforts to help current and aspiring managers to assess and improve relevant people leadership and management skills.